Explore the stunning coastline between two of Australia's iconic cities

 Meals: B (Superior)

-The wildlife wonders continue today as you cross to Phillip Island, home to koalas, kangaroos and varied marine life, including little penguins that emerge each evening at dusk from the surf, completely ignoring the tourists that gather to watch their parade.
+The wildlife wonders continue today as you cross onto Phillip Island.
+Among its pristine beaches and verdant interior, you’ll find koalas, kangaroos and its famous little penguins.
+Each evening at dusk, they set out of from the surf, completely ignoring the tourists that gather to watch their parade.
+You’ll stay in a beachfront apartment or a boutique lodge.

 Stay: The Waves Apartments (Standard) or Oak Tree Lodge (Superior)